-Congressman Paul Gosar (R-AZ) recently described in an editorial his frustrations with getting service from the IRS after a group of which he was a member applied for tax exempt status and didn’t receive a response until almost 8 years later.
+Congressman Paul Gosar (R-AZ) recently described in an a group of which he was a member applied for tax exempt status and didn’t receive a response until almost 8 years later.

 Titled Failure At The Speed Of Government: Nearly Eight Years Later, I’ve Finally Heard Back From The IRS and originally published on the Daily Caller, Gosar let loose on the agency that he said has lost “any incentive to deliver a positive return on investment to the American people.”